Owlinken/2020-08-07-git-allenl/README.md

 - `HEAD`: tells where you are looking in history

-- `git diff`: prints summary of changes to screen output
+- `git diff`: shows current state with last known state differences, prints summary of changes to screen output
 	- `git diff --oneline': oneline summary of diff
 	- `git diff --staged`: includes diffs from staging area